canarybit/cc-docs/docs/products/inspector.md

 ### Reseller

-If you are interested in offering CanaryBit Inspector as a Service (SaaS), join our [Reseller Programme](https://www.canarybit.eu/contacts)!
+If you are interested in offering CanaryBit Inspector as a Service (SaaS), [contact us](https://www.canarybit.eu/contacts).